plausible/website/_posts/2020-09-14-we-say-no-to-all-the-best-marketing-practices-when-growing-our-startup.md

 ## We don’t do A/B testing and other experiments

 We haven't A/B tested anything on our site and our product: Buttons, colors, headlines, calls-to-action, pricing or copy.
-Instead we start by trying to understand the worldview of our audience.
+Instead, we start by trying to understand the worldview of our audience.
 We then talk about things we think will resonate with people.
 I guess you can call it a gut feel.

 A/B testing can be conducted in transparent and harmless ways for useful purposes that improve the actual user-experience but in many cases, it is promoted as a way to make a product more addictive or convince people to take an action they otherwise might not have taken.